lfex/loise/README.md

 ```
 <a href="https://raw.githubusercontent.com/lfex/loise/master/priv/images/simplex-ascii-2.png"><img src="priv/images/simplex-ascii-2-small.png" /></a>

-By default, loise uses a "permutation table" to generate patterns.
-You can view
+By default, loise uses a pre-generated "permutation table" to generate patterns.
-this table in `include/options.lfe`.
-If you would like to generate
+You can view this table in `include/options.lfe`.
+If you would like to
-random results, you will need to enable the `random` option:
+generate your own for more random results, you will need to enable the `random`
+option and then generate a new table:

 ```cl
 > (set opts (++ `(#(random true)) opts))
 ```

-If you do not
-provide a seed, the same "random" result will be given for every call.
+If you do not provide your own seed, the provided default will be used.
 If you
 would like a different result each time, you will need to pass a new seed.
 For instance: